Murder of Mark Tildesley: Reported missing

-At 7:30 pm, the time at which Tildesley had promised to return home, he had still not arrived.
-At 8:00 pm, his parents went down to the fair to find him.
-However, all they could find was his bicycle chained to railings near to the entrance of the fairground.
-Having spent an hour searching around the site to no avail, Tildesley's parents returned home with his bicycle to find his brother Christopher watching television but no trace of their missing son.
+Tildesely failed to arrive home at his promised time of 7:30 pm.
+At 8:00 pm, his parents went to the fair to find him and discovered his bicycle chained to railings near the entrance.
+They returned home and at 10:00 pm Tildesley's mother reported him missing to the police.

-At 10:00 pm, Tildesley's mother phoned the local police to report him missing and to ask if they had heard anything; they recommended she phone back in an hour.
-In the meantime, she phoned his sister Christina in Finchampstead, and Christina's husband Ted also went over to the fairground to search for Tildesley without any success.

 Searches and public appeals

 Initial search

-Thames Valley Police undertook an intensive and thorough search of the Wokingham area.
-This included deploying a helicopter and searching the fairground with loud hailer appeals, as well as searching nearby rivers, streams, lakes and ponds.
-Heat seeking equipment was also borrowed from the Metropolitan Police which could detect dead bodies.
-Every worker and stall holder at the funfair was questioned the day after Tildesley went missing.
-Wokingham town centre's 29 streets, consisting of 960 shops, businesses and houses, had to be covered by officers on a door-to-door basis.
+Thames Valley Police (TVP) undertook an intensive and thorough search of the Wokingham area, which included deploying a helicopter and searching the fairground with loud hailer appeals, as well as searching nearby watercourses.
+Heat-seeking equipment was also borrowed from the Metropolitan Police which could detect cadavers.
+Every worker and stall-holder at the funfair was questioned the day after Tildesley went missing.
+Wokingham town centre's 29 streets, which consisted of 960 shops, businesses, and houses, had to be covered by officers on a door-to-door basis.

-On the following weekend of 9–10 June 1984, fifteen policemen and two tracker dogs teamed up with 100 soldiers from the Royal Electrical and Mechanical Engineers training battalion in Arborfield Garrison to search the south side of Wokingham, from Barkham Road through to Amen Corner, which proved unproductive.
-Two weeks after the disappearance, Detective Superintendent Roger Nicklin had to concede that the police still had "absolutely no idea about Mark's disappearance".
+On the weekend of 9–10 June 1984, fifteen policemen and two tracker dogs teamed up with 100 British Army soldiers from the Royal Electrical and Mechanical Engineers training battalion in Arborfield Garrison to search the south side of Wokingham from Barkham Road through to Amen Corner, which proved unproductive.
+Two weeks after the disappearance, Detective Superintendent Roger Nicklin stated that the police still had "absolutely no idea about Mark's disappearance."

-A train driver on the Guildford to Reading line reported seeing a fox carrying what looked like a child's arm in its mouth, but this was determined out to have been animal bones.
-A strong smell of decomposed flesh was also reported in the nearby village of Crowthorne, but this turned out to be rotten sheep.